When someone needs to change, these are the conditions that must hold. A useful lens for managers, coaches, and anyone trying to help.

 Do they actually want to solve it?

 Knowing a problem exists and wanting to fix it are completely different things.
-Many people are comfortable with their dysfunction — or at least more comfortable than they'd be doing the work.
+Many people are more comfortable with how things are — the situation, the pattern, the status quo — than they'd be doing the work to change it.

 3